adamhoke/ai-software-engineering/conversations/design/artifacts.md

 2. **Added "Users Table" in the PostgreSQL Database**.
 This will store user-specific information, allowing for individual user accounts and personal task lists.
 ```

+### Usage Result:

+This is not an true ERD since LLM tools can't create one, however this would be used to quickly design an ERD using a diagramming tool.

 ### File: